📚

 Image From Mr. Chemistry

-The above graph is similar to the graph from before.
-Except, note that our ΔG° (products) is now greater than ΔG° (reactants).
-Essentially, ΔG° is positive for this reaction and nonspontaneous.
-We are also told that the mole fraction of reactants is large compared to products at equilibrium, suggesting that we have many more reactants than products.
-A nonspontaneous reaction is linked to a reactant factored reaction.
+The above graph is the same as our graph from before except note that our ΔG° (products) is now greater than ΔG° (reactants) and thus ΔG° is positive for this reaction.
+This tells us that the reaction is nonspontaneous.
+We’re also told that the mole fraction of reactants is large compared to products at equilibrium.
+This means that we have many more reactants than products.
+This is because, as we’ll see in a bit, a nonspontaneous reaction is linked to a reactant factored reaction.

 Relationship Between ΔG°, ΔG, and K

-After observing a qualitative relationship between ΔG°, ΔG, and K, we can look at some of the mathematical equations that are used to describe this relationship.
+Now that we’ve looked at a qualitative relationship between ΔG°, ΔG, and K, let’s look at some of the mathematical equations that are used to describe this relationship.
 Remember that ΔG is a measure of free energy change at nonstandard conditions, so a relationship can be drawn between ΔG° and ΔG by connecting it to Q, the reaction quotient:

 https://firebasestorage.googleapis.com/v0/b/fiveable-92889.appspot.com/o/images%2F-Fk8jaO4pTPby.png?alt=media&token=07bf70a7-38bd-492a-a87b-81cd4eae90d5